-For each survey unit, record all habitat resource types (HRT) present and estimate the proportion of the total unit area represented by each type (see table SOP5.1 for definitions).
-To standardize interpretations of the HRTs, each natural vegetation type has been related to classifications that use detailed descriptions for delineating types: the National Vegetation Classification Standard (2008) and Classification of Wetlands and Deepwater Habitats (Cowardin 1979), see Appendix SOP5.1.
-HRT should not overlap and should sum to 100% across all types.
-In some situations HRTs may gradually transition from one type to another creating indistinct transitional edges or ecotones.
-When assessing the extent of these transitional areas, use the dominant type and ignore subdominant inclusions that are less than 5% of the unit's size.
-Also select a waterfowl energetic quality class (High, Medium, Low) for each HRT using the guidelines provided in Table SOP-5.1 below.
-Custom energy values, if known for a unit, may be entered optionally to replace the default values.
+For each survey unit, record all habitat resource types (HRT) present and estimate the proportion of the total unit area represented by each type (see Appendix VV for definitions).
+To standardize interpretations of the HRTs, each natural vegetation type has been related to classifications that use detailed descriptions for delineating types: the National Vegetation Classification Standard (2008) and Classification of Wetlands and Deepwater Habitats (Cowardin 1979 - see Table SOP 5.2.).
+HRTs should not overlap and should sum to 100% across all types.
+In some situations, HRTs may gradually transition from one type to another creating indistinct transitional edges or ecotones.
+When assessing the extent of these transitional areas, use the dominant type and ignore inclusions of subdominant types that are less than 5% of the unit's size.
+Also, select a waterfowl energetic quality class (High, Medium, Low) for each HRT using the guidelines provided in Table SOP-5.1.
+Custom energy values, if known for a unit, may be entered into the database optionally to replace the default values.